These are just some of our favourite sites:

-Landing Craft – Just West of the lifeboat walkway, although well broken up the site stills remains home to a variety of marine life including small congers.
+Landing Craft and Clay Ledges – Just west of the new lifeboat launching area these 2 sites make a good dive, although well broken up the landing craft site stills remains home to a variety of marine life and further out you will find the clay ledges, really good for underwater photo’s.

-Note: Surface Marker Buoys should always be used in this area and always avoid swimming past the end of the slip.
+These can be a busy areas for fishing boats; Surface Marker Buoys should always be used and always avoid swimming in front of the lifeboat launching area.

 Best time to dive is 3 hours after high water.